 Crete is the largest Greek island and an awesome vacation destination.
+It is one of the Greek islands that have airports.
 Whatever your travel style, your passions and your budget, you’ll find something to love about Crete.
 This travel guide shares information on how to get to Crete, where to stay, how to get around on the island, how many days to spend and how to plan your trip.
 For itineraries and details on specific objectives, please follow the links in this guide.
 For a synopsis of the main Greek islands groups, check out this link.

 One week in Crete is the minimum time you need to scratch the surface of this place, where history meets modern life, where weeds on the roadside are romantic and colorful, and food is fresh and delicious.
 The remains of the Minoan civilization are scattered across the entire island.
 My first encounter with Crete took place one very early morning.
 I reached the island coming by sea on a night ferry from Athens to Heraklion.
 The morning sun casting its warm light on the yellowish stone walls of the Koules Fortress won my heart forever.
 I irremediably fell in love with Crete, the place where I was supposed to spend all the rest of my life in.
 Even though life took me away from this island, I’ve always found pleasure in coming back to Crete, even for a short visit.

 - 1 Is Crete a Country or Part of Greece?

 - 3 Renting a Car in Crete